ArnaudBu/reinsureR/README.md

 2001      ptf1      69 250328.3
 ```

-The idea is to regroup claims amounts by three values:
+Three dimensions are used in order to group claims:
-+ *year*: the year of occurence.
-Their can be more than one amount by year, that represents the different events that occured;
++ **year**: the occurence year of the event associated to the claim amount.
+A year can contain more than one claim: it corresponds to the numerous events the treaty may be applied to (in the case of an Excess of Loss treaty).
-+ *portfolio*: the associated portfolio.
-In the case we want to apply a treaty only on a fraction of the claims, the best way is to segment them with different portfolios;
++ **portfolio**: a segmentation with different portfolios is possible, in order to apply reinsurance treaties on subsets of claims.
-+ *simulId*: a simulation id.
-In case we want to test reinsurance on model-generated claims, it is possible to use different scenarios.
++ **simulId**: a simulation identifier.
+It is possible to use stochastic modelling in order to simulate claims and test the application of reinsurance over different scenarios.

-The columns *portfolio* and *simulId* are optional in order to feed the model with a claim dataset.
+Note that the there may be several lines associated with a triplet (**year**, **portfolio**, **simulId**), corresponding to different events occuring within a year for a portfolio and a scenario.

 ### Premiums

-Let us construct the associated premiums for each year and portfolio:
+A table containing the insurance premiums for each year and portfolio is also needed in order to construct an object of class `Claims`.
+Note that stochastic aspects are not taken into account for premiums.
+Except for the column **simulId**, column names are the same as in the table containing the claims.
+A unique premium amount should be associated to each **year** and **portfolio**.

 ```r
 # Premium table construction